helrond/clbsj.org/_posts/2020-07-16-scholar-activist-encounter-charo-ure-a-and-amy-dalton.md

 **Advance registration required: Check back soon for registration link.**

-Rosario "Charo" Urena is the founder, lead organizer and Director of Proyecto Faro, an immigrant-led organizing project based in Stony Point, NY.
-She is a graduate of Kairos School of Ministry and a member of Iglesia Camino Verdad y Vida.
-Her passion for social justice was catalyzed by the experience of advocating for her community after it was flooded during Hurricane Sandy.
-She is originally from the Dominican Republic where she regularly visits family members.
-Stateside, she enjoys spending time with her two daughters and one precious granddaughter.
+Rosario "Charo" Urena is a minister, organizer and the founding director of Proyecto Faro, an immigrant-led organizing project based in Stony Point, NY.
+A Dominican immigrant who has experienced being undocumented in the United States, her passion for social justice was catalyzed by the experience of advocating for her mobile home community after it was flooded during Hurricane Sandy.
+She has extensive church leadership experience — including as a cell leader, transportation director, food pantry director, events and retreats coordinator, and missions trip coordinator — which she puts to use in her organizing work.
+She is a graduate of the Kairos Course, having been sponsored by Redemptive Word Ministry in Tulsa, Oklahoma.
+She enjoys spending time with her two daughters and one precious granddaughter.

 Amy Dalton is a faith-rooted scholar-activist who has been an “observer-participant” in many social justice movements, including Black